caxefaizan/anymind/README.md

 }
 ```

-Copy the Token in the Response. we will use it for following query authentication.
+Copy the **JWT Token** in the Response. we will use it for the following query authentication.

 # Use Insomnia API CLient to test the API